Key Takeaways

 Relaxation and Occasional Tension

-Beyond sleep support, valerian may help promote relaxation and a calm mindset when dealing with everyday stress and occasional tension.
+Beyond sleep support, valerian may help support relaxation and a calm mindset when dealing with everyday stress and occasional tension.
 This makes it particularly compatible with mindfulness practices, Holistic Hannah, our yoga instructor persona, often incorporates valerian into her evening routine alongside meditation and gentle stretching.

-Choosing a High-Quality Valerian Supplement, What to Look For
+Choosing a High-Quality Valerian Supplement: What to Look For

-Standardized Extract vs. Whole Herb, Why It Matters
+Standardized Extract vs. Whole Herb: Why It Matters

 The Role of Whole-Food Enrichment in Valerian Formulas